GasimGasimzada/gasim.xyz/content/posts/recursing-and-transforming-tuples-in-typescript/post.md

 The passes type is not extended from `ItemConfig` type; so, the utility will return the "else" case, which is `never`.

-## Destructuring tuples
+## Spreading tuples

-Tuples or arrays can be destructured using the `...` syntax:
+Tuples or arrays can be spread using the `...` syntax:

 ```ts
 type A = ["a", "b", "c"];